rmaicle/rmaicle.github.io/_tidbits/tidbits-5.md

 ---
+title:
+excerpt:
+type: quote
-title: Stephen Hawking
+by: Stephen Hawking
-excerpt: Quote
-collection: Tidbits
 ---

 I think computer viruses should count as life ...